Eduardo Darias: Career

-Born in Montevideo, Darias began his career at Central Español.
+Born in Toledo in Canelones Department, Darias began his career at Central Español.
 After two years, he transferred to Deportivo Maldonado also in the Uruguayan Segunda División.
 On 6 February 2022 year he opened the scoring in a 3–2 win at Nacional on the opening day, as the squad that came third in the Uruguayan Primera División in that season, qualifying for the Copa Libertadores.

 On 4 January 2024, Darias signed for Peñarol for the whole year.
 He scored his first goal on 7 April as a substitute as his team came from behind to win 2–1 away to his previous employers, following four days later with a first continental goal in a 5–0 home win over Caracas in the Copa Libertadores group stage.

 Darias scored after 25 seconds on 1 December 2024 in a 3–1 home win over Fénix.
 The result won Peñarol the Clausura tournament, thereby handing them the national title without the need for a final, as they had also won the Apertura.

+In March 2025, Darias suffered an anterior cruciate ligament injury; he was the fourth Peñarol player with an ACL injury in 14 months.
+He did not return to training until the following January.
+On 1 February, he made his comeback in the 2026 Supercopa Uruguaya, a penalty shootout win against rivals Nacional after a goalless draw; he came on as a substitute in the second half of normal time and was substituted in the second half of extra time.